pippim/pippim.github.io/programs/homa.md

 - "On" if the device is powered on.
 - "Off" if the device is powered off but, still connected to the network.
 - "?" if communication is lost with the device.
+E.G. TV is unplugged from the LAN.

 ---